Persist-Lab/persist-lab.github.io/_pages/about.md

 </font> <br/>

 <font color="brown"><i>31 January, 2024</i></font> <br/>
-<font> Our workshop, titled <b> "Reliable Evaluation of LLMs for Factual Information (REAL-Info)"</b>, has been accepted at <a href="https://www.icwsm.org/2024/index.html/" style="text-decoration: none">ICWSM-2024</a>.
-We’ll share the website soon.
+<font> Our workshop, titled <a href="https://sites.google.com/view/real-info-2024/overview" style="text-decoration: none">Reliable Evaluation of LLMs for Factual Information (REAL-Info)</a>, has been accepted at <a href="https://www.icwsm.org/2024/index.html/" style="text-decoration: none">ICWSM-2024</a>.
 Please consider submitting your relevant work to this workshop!
 </font> <br/>

 <font color="brown"><i>17 January, 2024</i></font> <br/>
 <font> One paper on Multimodal Learning accepted at <a href="https://sites.google.com/view/eacl2024srw" style="text-decoration: none">EACL-2024 SRW</a>.
 Congratulations to Eftekhar, Omar, and other co-authors.